 Congratulations on making the decision of getting a new puppy, but make sure you don't get caught unprepared when you first bring your puppy home.
-A new puppy checklist is a must so that you are good to go on your new adventures and you are more likely to succeed in helping your puppy learn and grow to his full potential.
+A new puppy checklist is a must so that you are good to go on your new adventures and you are more than likely to succeed in helping your puppy learn and grow to his full potential.

-Let's face it: If you are a parent, you have most likely spent loads of time preparing for your newborn baby's arrival: the nursery room was decorated in advance, you stocked heavily on supplies ensuring to never run out of diapers and wipes and you have likely spent hours on end on shopping for onesies, baby bottles and cribs.
+Let's face it, if you are a parent, you have most likely spent loads of time preparing for your newborn baby's arrival: the nursery room was decorated in advance, you stocked heavily on supplies ensuring to never run out of diapers and wipes and you have likely spent hours on end on shopping for onesies, baby bottles and cribs.

-Same goes for weddings: You likely have spent evenings shopping for the best wedding dress, cake toppers and you may have even sent out oodles of invitations.
+The same goes for weddings: You likely have spent evenings shopping for the best wedding dress, cake toppers and you may have even sent out oodles of invitations.
 You likely have also worked hard to ensure your new home had all the essentials to make your life and the life of your new spouse as cozy as possible.

 But what about preparing for the arrival of a new puppy?
 Many novice puppy owners miss so many things that would have made life with their pups so much easier.
 Don't make this costly mistake which can lead to frustration and even resentment, especially in the potty training department.

 For instance, I often encounter new puppy owners who have no clue about using the right products for cleaning up puppy messes.
 Failure to use the right products leads to much frustration as some products are known to work as "attractants"—evoking the pup to go pee and poop on the areas recently cleaned with these products.
 How frustrating is that?

 Not to mention the importance of management tools.
 A crate, exercise pen, or baby gate can make a world of difference and aid in preventing the rehearsal of troublesome behaviors that many new puppy owners may find unnerving.